Copyright © 2023 LOCALIIZ | All rights reserved

 Header images courtesy of @remi_bx_hk and @awfarrari (via Instagram)

 Take a break from online classes or Zoom meetings for an in-person and in-depth dive into the history and (literal) make-up of Hong Kong!
 Declared an official UNESCO Global Geopark and considered the perfect geology classroom, Ma Shi Chau promises a great crash course in its short stretch.
 And for those looking for a quiet and quaint getaway, trade the hustle and bustle of the city for the quiet and quaint ways of Sam Mun Tsai.
 Here’s your guide to Ma Shi Chau in Tai Mei Tuk, Hong Kong’s Permian rock garden.

 Hong Kong, which literally translates into “Fragrant Harbor,” was originally a series of fishing villages.
 Visitors coming through Sam Mun Tsai can catch a glimpse of old Hong Kong, where residents still utilise wire cages to catch fish that they later preserve by drying in the sun.

 Sam Mun Tsai, the village attached to Ma Shi Chau, was originally situated between Tolo Harbor and Plover Cover Reservoir and later relocated to its current location after the Hong Kong government began construction of the reservoir to aide depleting freshwater resources in Hong Kong.
 Originally a part of Tai Po’s lucrative pearl harvesting industry, the village now consists of fishermen and their families.

-As of 10 April 1999, Ma Shi Chau and surrounding islands have become a designated Special Area under statutory protection.
+As of 10 April 1999, Ma Shi Chau and its surrounding islands have become a designated Special Area under statutory protection.
 The Hong Kong UNESCO Global Geopark is comprised of sedimentary rocks that formed around 280 million years ago during the Permian period.
 As such, the rocks on the island are actually the second-oldest rocks in Hong Kong, and, due to their well-preserved nature, now sit as a dream location for geologists to better understand rock properties, geological make-up, and different sedimentation features.